dddrrreee/cs340lx-25aut/labs/6-logic-analyzer/README.md

     load the stack pointer.
 The current IRQ optimization leaps right over it.

-If you examine the machine code, you can see that it:
+If you examine the machine code, you can see that the gcc-emitted
+code:
-  1. corrects the exception pc held in lr by 4 (8060).
+  1. Correctly handles the exception pc held in lr by 4 (8060).
   2. Uses the supervisor restoration of pc using the `^` operator, which copies the spsr to the cpsr (80a4).

 ```
 00008060 <int_vector>: